Financial Goal Priority Calculator

 What moves the number most

 The result responds to Monthly Budget Available, Goal 1 Target Amount, Goal 1 Urgency (1-10), Goal 2 Target Amount, and Goal 2 Urgency (1-10).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this